satisfactorymodding/Documentation/beginners_guide/Concepts/Code.rst

 Code & Content
 ==============
-In Unreal we have generally two types of codes and one type of content.
+On this page we will describe what we refer to as 'content' and 'code.'
+There are two kinds of code, ``Native Code`` and ``Blueprint Code``.

 Content
 -------